-5 Microarray Data Analysis
+5 Microarray Data Analysis with PATIKAmad

 Microarray technology helps us figure out the expression levels of thousands of genes in the cell simultaneously for different conditions.
 Nowadays such data is made available in many different formats.
-PATIKAweb supports tabdelimited microarray data files which are most often produced by in-house experiments and some microarray databases such as NCBI Gene Expression Omnibus [23] or Stanford Microarray Database [24].
-In PATIKAweb it is possible to map microarray data onto bioentities in a bioentity view and simple states in a mechanistic view.
+PATIKAweb has a component named PATIKAmad, which supports tab-delimited microarray data files which are most often produced by in-house experiments and some microarray databases such as NCBI Gene Expression Omnibus [23] or Stanford Microarray Database [24].
+In PATIKAmad it is possible to map microarray data onto bioentities in a bioentity view and simple states in a mechanistic view.
 This mapping can be visualized by color-coding and/or labeling the involved objects in both types of views (Section 5.3).
 In addition, such data may be analyzed using clustering methods (Section 5.4).